jalajthanaki/Basic_Ecommerce_Recomendation_System/README.md

 You need to run the jupyter notebook `Basic_content_based_recommendation_system.ipynb`

 ## credit
-The code of is inspired by the [Groveco's](https://github.com/groveco/content-engine) content based recommendation engine.
+The code of is this repository is inspired by the [Groveco's](https://github.com/groveco/content-engine) content based recommendation engine.